-1And it came to pass after the death of Moses the servant of Yahweh, that Yahweh spoke to Joshua the son of Nun, Moses’ assistant, saying,
+1And after the death of Moses the servant of Yahweh, Yahweh spoke to Joshua the son of Nun, Moses’ assistant, saying,

 2“Moses my servant is dead.
 Now therefore arise, cross over this Jordan, you and all the people, to the land that I am giving to them—to the children of Israel.

 3Every place that the sole of your foot will tread on, I have given to you, just as I said to Moses.